LeTie123/Elist_analysis/README.md

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/6e440b55-5a60-4739-b815-144257fef513)

-**Refund Rate**
+**Refund Rate:**
 Apple Products have had a higher refund rate compare to other products each year since 2019 regardless if there was higher or lower orders of other brand products.
 Refund rates in 2020 was 10% but has dropped to 4% in 2021.

+![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/848514bc-f724-4cf2-8c6b-dcc3cb9e4990)

 A deeper dive shows that the MacBook Air Laptop has continuously have had a higher refund rate compare to other Apple products

-![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/848514bc-f724-4cf2-8c6b-dcc3cb9e4990)
 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/3029d167-10b5-43d4-87d5-8302efaa7ca6)

+2022 return data was excluded due to having 0 returns documented in 2022.
+Further research must be done to determine why the data does not show any results

 ## Recommendations
 Based on the above insights, the company should looking into the following: